8 Ways Beer Is Actually Good for You

 Beer may lower the odds of type 2 diabetes

-You hear phrases like "beer belly" and wonder how on earth a brewski could reduce your diabetes risk.
+You hear phrases like “beer belly” and wonder how on earth a brewski could reduce your diabetes risk.
 But a meta-analysis of 15 studies found that moderate alcohol consumption, including beer, may reduce the risk of developing type 2 diabetes by 30 percent.
 There may be many factors at play, including the anti-inflammatory effects of alcohol, according to study authors.
 Other research in people without diabetes has found positive effects of moderate alcohol consumption on insulin and triglyceride levels.
 It’s important to emphasize that moderate consumption is key; overdoing it may actually increase the risk of type 2 diabetes.
 (Be sure to follow these medical guidelines on drinking alcohol as a diabetic.)

 Beer can help your bones